Sage-Bionetworks/agora-data-tools/README.md

 into the Agora databases is handled by [agora-data-manager](https://github.com/Sage-Bionetworks/agora-data-manager/).

 You can run the pipeline in any of the following ways:
-1. [GitHub Actions](#GitHub-Actions) is the simplest, but least flexible, way to run the pipeline; it does not require Synapse permissions, creating a Synpase PAT, or setting up the Synapse Python client.
+1. [Nextflow Tower](#GitHub-Actions) is the simplest, but least flexible, way to run the pipeline; it does not require Synapse permissions, creating a Synpase PAT, or setting up the Synapse Python client.
 2. [Locally](#Locally) requires installing Python, obtaining the required Synapse permissions, creating a Synpase PAT, and setting up the Synapse Python client.
 3. [Docker](#Docker) requires installing Docker, obtaining the required Synapse permissions, and creating a Synpase PAT.